StefOe/SSL4EO_base/README.md

 ## Deic setup

-Follow the _[SSL4EO Mini-Projects instructions](https://docs.google.com/document/d/1E4yG7y6fgcgvodaDsTtrts-Aiw2nb32s8Tb3S-w4C38/edit?usp=sharing) - Compute access on DEIC_ to start get DeiC resources.
-Once you have access to DeiC - course resources and started a container follow the following instructions:
+Follow the _[SSL4EO Mini-Projects instructions - Compute access on DEIC](https://docs.google.com/document/d/1E4yG7y6fgcgvodaDsTtrts-Aiw2nb32s8Tb3S-w4C38/edit?usp=sharing)_ to get started with DeiC.
+Once you have access to DeiC - course resources and started a container and run the following.
+It will install and prepare your conda env in ~10 mins:

 1. Run `bash deic_init.sh`